onebeyond/rascal/README.md

 Rascal will set the content type for encrypted messages to 'application/octet-stream'.
 It stashes the original content type in a header.
 Providing you use a correctly configured [subscription](#subscriptions), the message will be automatically decrypted, and normal content handling applied.

 #### Forwarding messages
 Sometimes you want to forward a message to a publication.
-This may be part of a shovel program for transferming messages between vhosts, or because you want to ensure a sequence in some workflow, but do not need to modify the original message.
+This may be part of a shovel program for transferring messages between vhosts, or because you want to ensure a sequence in some workflow, but do not need to modify the original message.
 Rascal supports this via ```broker.forward```.
 The syntax is similar to ```broker.publish``` except from you pass in the original message you want to be forwarded instead of the message payload.
 If the publication or overrides don't specify a routing key, the original forwarding key will be maintained.
 The message will also be CC'd with an additional routingkey of ```<queue>.<routingKey>``` which can be useful for some retry scenarios.

 ```javascript
 broker.forward("p1", message, overrides, function(err, publication) {